APS extends disconnect moratorium through end of year

-PHOENIX (AP) — Arizona's largest electric utility is extending a moratorium on service disconnections because of the coronavirus pandemic though the end of 2020.
+PHOENIX (AP) — Arizona’s largest electric utility is extending a moratorium on service disconnections because of the coronavirus pandemic through the end of 2020.

 Arizona Public Service announced the policy change on Tuesday.